DaveSkender/Stock.Indicators/indicators/Keltner/README.md

 ### Minimum history requirements

-You must supply at least `2×N` or `N+100` periods of `history`, whichever is more.
-Since this uses a smoothing technique, we recommend you use at least `N+250` data points prior to the intended usage date for greater precision.  `N` is the greater of `E` or `A` periods.
+You must supply at least `2×N` or `N+100` periods of `history`, whichever is more, where `N` is the greater of `E` or `A` periods.
+Since this uses a smoothing technique, we recommend you use at least `N+250` data points prior to the intended usage date for better precision.

 ## Response